Frequently Asked Questions

 Where are pecans grown?

-The United States produces at least 80 percent of the world’s pecans.
-The U.S. crop typically ranges between 300 and 400 million pounds.
-Other countries that produce pecans are Mexico, Australia, South Africa, Israel, China and Argentina.
+The United States and Mexico are the world’s leading suppliers of pecans.
+The U.S. crop typically ranges around 300 million pounds.
+Other countries that produce pecans are Australia, South Africa, Israel, China and Argentina.

 How did the pecan become the Texas State Tree?